 The main factor any business must consider is what it needs in terms of upload and download speeds.

-It's easy to just look at the download speed, but don't neglect what is promised for uploads.
-If you have large files that need to get to a client, those seconds or minutes can seem awfully long when you're sitting there waiting for information to load.
+It's easy to look at the download speed, but don't overlook the upload speed.
+If you have large files that you send to clients, those seconds or minutes can seem like an eternity while you're waiting for information to upload.

 How much internet speed does your business need?

-If you are wondering how much internet speed your business needs to operate efficiently, there are a few things you need to factor in.
-For instance, if you operate a small business, you'll use it for downloading files quickly, writing emails and communicating with customers.
-However, the larger your business is, the more employees you may have that use the internet at the same time.
+There are a few things you should assess to determine the internet speed your business needs to operate efficiently.
+For instance, if you operate a small business, you'll use the internet to download files, send emails and communicate with customers.
+However, the larger your business is, the more employees you may have who use the internet at the same time.

-So, exactly how much internet speed do you need?
+Exactly how fast of an internet connection do you need?
 Here is a good estimate of the ideal internet speeds you'll need based on the number of devices being used and what is being done online:

 Choosing a provider

-The bottom line is that speed matters, and scaling back on costs in this area could mean long waits or a hindrance to productivity in other areas.
-It's essential to make the right choice when it comes to internet speed for your business broadband service.
+The bottom line is that speed matters, and scaling back on costs in this area could hinder your business in other areas.
+It's essential to make the right choice when it comes to internet speed for your business's broadband service.